The Rise of Bluetooth Technology in Business Products

 Introduction

 With the emergence of Bluetooth technology, more businesses are including the technology into the products.
 Before making any business decisions related to manufacturing Bluetooth enabled devices, the managers of the vendor firm must consider all the technology risks and security issues involved with introducing Bluetooth in the products.
-Failure to comply with the security protocols during the development of Bluetooth enabled devices makes the device unsafe for use, poses a security threat to the Bluetooth user, and jeopardizes the reputation of the vendor firm (Business Editors, 2000, p.
+Failure to comply with the security protocols during the development of Bluetooth enabled devices makes the device unsafe for use, poses a security threat to the Bluetooth user, and jeopardizes the reputation of the vendor firm (Business Editors, 2000, p.1).

-The managers must ensure that all devices are properly tested for security flaws and that the devices contain at least the basic security features (Business Editors, 2000, p.
-1).
 Bluetooth technology finds most use in mobile devices such as cell phones, PDAs, smart phones etc. The security issues of Bluetooth are coming more into limelight as Bluetooth's popularity is on the rise.
 The pairing process between the Bluetooth devices opens the room for security breach.

 Get quality help now